Selecting a tenant is a process that landlords take seriously. Learning more about potential candidates can help minimize potential problems.

 Gathering information about the person interested in renting a unit before signing the lease is becoming a reflex for landlords.
 With all the cards in hand, they have the information to select their tenant.

 “Doing a credit check before renting is the key to success in real estate.
-The landlord must qualify his tenants to avoid having to deal with causes of non-payment or finding his dwelling ransacked,” explains Nathalie Demeules, assistant director of the contact center for ProprioEnquête® and CORPIQ St-Jérôme.
+The landlord must qualify his tenants to avoid having to deal with causes of non-payment or finding his dwelling ransacked,” explains Nathalie Demeules, Director of Member Services.

 ProprioEnquête® makes sure to evaluate each of these revealing aspects of an applicant’s file.
 The information gathered is used to support the complete investigation report that will be sent to the landlord.